Maree Todd

 Maree Todd is a Scottish National Party (SNP) politician who has been the Member of the Scottish Parliament (MSP) for Caithness, Sutherland and Ross since May 2021.
 She was previously an MSP for the Highlands and Islands from the election in May 2016.
-She has served as the Minister for Public Health, Women's Health and Sport since May 2021, having previously been the Minister for Children and Young People from 2017 to 2021.
+She has been Minister for Drugs & Alcohol Policy and Sport since June 2025.
+She previously served as Minister for Social Care, Mental Wellbeing and Sport between 2023 and 2025, as the Minister for Public Health, Women's Health and Sport from 2021 to 2023, and as the Minister for Children and Young People from 2017 to 2021.

 Early life and education

 She was educated at Ullapool primary school and high school.
-She went to Robert Gordon University in Aberdeen, graduating in 1994 with a Bachelor of Science degree in Pharmacy.
+She went to Robert Gordon University in Aberdeen, graduating in 1994 with a Bachelor of Science degree in pharmacy.

 Pharmacy career

 She previously worked as a hospital pharmacist for NHS Highland.
 Before being elected as a MSP, she was based at the New Craigs Psychiatric Hospital in Inverness.

 Political career

 She was encouraged into politics after campaigning during the Scottish independence referendum that took place in 2014.
 In October 2015 she was announced as the top candidate on the SNP's regional list for the Highlands and Islands.

 Todd was appointed Minister for Childcare and Early Years by First Minister Nicola Sturgeon on 7 November 2017.

 Todd is a Species Champion for the Flame shell, through a scheme run by Scottish Environment LINK.

 At the May 2021 Scottish Parliament election, Todd was elected as the MSP for the Caithness, Sutherland and Ross constituency.
 On 19 May 2021, she was appointed to the new government as Minister for Public Health, Women's Health and Sport.

+In 2023, she was appointed to the Yousaf government as Minister for Social Care, Mental Wellbeing and Sport.

+In 2025, Todd was appointed to the newly renamed role of Minister for Drugs & Alcohol Policy and Sport.
+In this role she maintained her responsibility for the sport portfolio while taking on the drugs and alcohol brief.